 Everything in between is her story, unique values, and validations.
 In the end, there’s a CTA that asks to haul on to other useful stuff, which is great if she wants us to stick around there.

-Backlinko, run by Andrian, is one of the most credible resources to learn SEO.
-The beauty of this ‘about’ page is the simplicity, and how every section values the reader.
+Backlinko, run by Andrian, is one of the most credible resources to learn SEO. he beauty of this ‘about’ page, similar to other website about me examples, is the simplicity, and how every section values the reader.

 The about page tells exactly what’s in it for readers right within the first sentence.
 Then there’s credibility building, two CTAs, and only a few lines about the creator at the end of the page.